 Time lost while participating in the environmental sampling, although you can discontinue the environmental sampling at any time.

+Breach of confidentiality: As with all research, there is a chance that confidentiality could be compromised; however, we are taking precautions to minimize this risk.

 Confidentiality

-Breach of confidentiality: As with all research, there is a chance that confidentiality could be compromised; however, we are taking precautions to minimize this risk.

 Your study data will be handled as confidentially as possible.
 If results of this study are published or presented, individual names and other personally identifiable information will not be used